jon-hanson/javapickling/README.md

         }

 The `unpickle` method is responsible for unpickling a `Person` object from the pickled format.
-It does this by requesting a `FieldUnpickler` and extracting each field before passing them to the `Person` constructor@
+It does this by requesting a `FieldUnpickler` and extracting each field before passing them to the `Person` constructor.

         @Override
         public Person unpickle(PF source) throws Exception {